drnealaggarwal/MIT_IDSS/README.md

 # MIT_IDSS
-Resources and worked files on MIT's Institute of Data Science program
+Resources and worked files on MIT's Institute of Data Systems and Society